Comic Book: Scott Pilgrim

 - Comic-Book Time: Lampshaded and mocked in the fifth volume, as the Real world and the Scott Pilgrim world take on the last Sex Bob-Omb show collide with hilarious results.

 Sandra: A whole generation of bands have come and gone since you guys opened for the Demonheads in '05!

 Scott: That was this May!

-- Continuity Nod: Scott's love of the X-Men, shown in volume one, is shown again in volume 5 in full force.
+- Continuity Nod: Scott's love of the X-Men, shown in Volume 1, is shown again in Volume 5 in full force.
 He tells Ramona the storylines of the demon Belasco kidnapping Colossus' sister Illyana and the time the X-Men set up base in Australia.